 Note: Upon careful review of this educational activity content by peer review, course content was determined to be current, accurate and relevant to Academy learners.
-Steven Stanos, DO and David J. Kennedy, MD, MOC 3 & 4 Chair of the AAPM&R Medical Education Committee, peer reviewed the content and approved the recommendation to extend the expiration date in September 2013.
+Vu Q. C. Nguyen, MD, Ira G. Rashbaum, MD and David J. Kennedy, MD, MOC 3 & 4 Chair of the AAPM&R Medical Education Committee, peer reviewed the content and approved the recommendation to extend the expiration date in January 2014.

 ||20.0 AMA PRA Category 1 Credit™|

 ||YES, 20 AMA PRA Category 1 CreditsTM; certificates issued before 2012 must complete one ABPMR-approved Practice Improvement Project (PIP) during their 10–year cycle; diplomates who were certified or recertified in 2012 or later must complete two (2) ABPMR-approved PIPs (one in years 1–5 and one in years 6–10) during their 10-year MOC cycle.|

 |Part IV, Life-long Learning:

 ||Yes, All diplomates participating in MOC must complete 300 Category 1 credits in their 10-year MOC cycle.|